Walking a Labyrinth to Celebrate Sacred Moments in Nature

 What Dreams May Come

-After return home from walking a labyrinth, pay attention to your dreams.
-Our spirit guides, teachers and muses often share their wisdom with us through our dreams.
+After you return home from walking a labyrinth, pay attention to your dreams.
+Our spirit guides, teachers and muses often share their wisdom with us from the realms of the subconscious through our dreams.
 Record them in your journal to re-read them.
 They may reveal patterns that inform and/or inspire.

 "The breezes at dawn have secrets to tell you.